MYousry2002/scHAMR/README.md

 # scHAMR
-scHAMR is a pipeline that adapts the High-throughput Annotation of Modified Ribonucleotides (HAMR) tool to single-cell resolution.
-HAMR identifies and classifies RNA covalent modifications transcriptome-wide at a single-nucleotide resolution.
-HAMR uses RNA-seq data mismatch patterns that are distinguishable from simple base-calling errors and produced by reverse transcriptase misincorporation at modified nucleotides.
-This pipeline enables researchers to apply HAMR analysis to single-cell RNA sequencing (scRNA-seq) data, opening new avenues for studying RNA modifications within individual cells and cell type and state clusters and offering an unprecedented scale of understanding cellular heterogeneity through an RNA covalent modifications lens and their implications in biology and disease.

 scHAMR presents a pioneering adaptation of the High Throughput Annotations of Modified Ribonucleotides (HAMR) computational tool to single-cell resolution, enabling single-cell RNA sequencing (scRNA-Seq) data analysis within HAMR’s framework.
 The scHAMR pipeline addresses the challenges and leverages the opportunities presented by the surge in single-cell RNA sequencing technologies, offering an unprecedented scale of understanding cellular heterogeneity through an RNA covalent modifications lens.

 ## Background and Challenges